OnePieceExsists/python_onetimers/README.md

-# python_onetimers
+# 100+ Python Projects

-A collection of 100+ small Python projects for practice, each in its own folder with separate documentation.
+This repository contains 100+ small and independent Python projects created for practice, learning, and experimentation.
+Each project is placed in its own folder with a dedicated README file explaining its purpose and usage.